-Graduates of the Oregon Tech and OHSU DPT program will:
+Graduates of the Oregon Tech and OHSU DPT program should:

 - 1. Be proficient to practice as effective, efficient, and safe autonomous practitioners. - a.
-Achieve 100% ultimate pass rate on the National Physical Therapy Examination. - b.
-Engage in self-directed practice grounded in contemporary evidence and research; demonstrate exemplary critical thinking to meet patient needs; and engage in interprofessional practice to optimize patient outcomes. - c.
-Practice physical therapy in accordance with the American Physical Therapy Association Standards of Practice, state laws, and federal laws in direct access environments. - d.
-Supervise, manage, and instruct support personnel, including the delegation of appropriate tasks. - 2.
-Demonstrate empathetic and compassionate practice. - a.
-Adhere to the American Physical Therapy Association Code of Ethics. - b.
-Respect and treat each patient as an individual, regardless of gender, race, color, sexual orientation, or religious affiliation. - c.
-Demonstrate ability to safely provide appropriate patient-centered care, interpreted as practicing ethically and professionally, with cultural competence/sensitivity. - d.
-Act as patient advocate, educator, and consultant in diverse settings. - 3.
+Graduates will meet or exceed the national average of ultimate pass rate on the National Physical Therapy Examination. - b.
+95% or more of graduates will engage in self-directed practice grounded in contemporary evidence and research; demonstrate exemplary critical thinking to meet patient needs; and engage in interprofessional practice to optimize patient outcomes. - c.
+95% or more of graduates will practice physical therapy in accordance with the American Physical Therapy Association Standards of Practice, state laws, and federal laws. - 2.
+Demonstrate empathetic and compassionate practice.

+- a.
+95% or more of graduates will adhere to the American Physical Therapy Association Code of Ethics. - b.
+95% or more of graduates will respect and treat each patient/client, family member, and caregiver as an individual, regardless of gender, race, color, sexual orientation, or religious affiliation. - c.
+95% or more of graduates will demonstrate ability to safely provide appropriate patient-centered care, interpreted as practicing ethically and professionally, with cultural competence/sensitivity. - d.
+95% or more of graduates will act as patient advocate, educator, and consultant. - 3.
 Demonstrate commitment to the physical therapy profession. - a.
-Serve as leaders who assume multiple roles, including scholarly activities, that have a positive impact on the profession and the community. - b.
-Demonstrate dedication, integrity, and a lifelong commitment to learning and professional development.
+75% or more of graduates will serve as leaders who assume multiple roles, including scholarly activities, that have a positive impact on the profession and the community 3, 5, and 10 years after graduation. - b.
+95% or more of graduates will demonstrate dedication, integrity, and a lifelong commitment to learning and professional development 3, 5, and 10 years after graduation. - 4.
+Practice physical therapy in rural settings. - a.
+Graduates will practice physical therapy in a rural setting at a rate of at least 10% higher than the national average of health care professionals.